 Insurance plans accepted by the practice should be listed prominently on your website.
 This list should be kept up-to-date.
 Patients will attempt to match dentists with their insurance plans when they are searching the web.
 This list will ultimately become associated with the practice and the provider names.

 Mobile Websites – Responsive Optimization

-Search queries are now conducted on mobile devices 60% of the time .
+Search queries are now conducted on mobile devices more often than not.
 Search engines afford greater preference to mobile-optimized websites, and to responsive websites in particular.
 A responsive website offers a better user-experience when using a smartphone.
 Additionally, speed to load is a factor too.

 Dr. Leonardo websites are mobile-optimized and responsive in design – they automatically adapt to the size of the desktop, tablet or smartphone.

 Content Management Systems (CMS) provide the ability to edit and change content on your website yourself, including the ability to access and modify On-Page SEO.
 Even if a practice administrator prefers not to learn the power of this feature, outside Digital Marketing Agencies appreciate the ability to edit SEO on pages individually.

 You can avoid having to redesign your website if you should switch from one digital agency to another for some reason.
 Dr. Leonardo provides access to third-party agencies for on-page SEO, allowing your to keep your existing website.

 Your Notice of Privacy Practices (NPP) is required to be posted on your dental practice’s website in compliance with HIPAA regulations.
 Accordingly, your website should include a webpage for this notice.
 Alternatively, you can also provide a link to a PDF file that visitors can download.